‘I'm driving home for Christmas

 6. Stay One Step Ahead

 If you know where you’re eating out, check out the menu before you arrive, so you can order the kids’ food as soon as you sit down.
 It comes quicker and you’ve more chance of keeping hangriness at bay.

 8. Table Top Toys

 Toys at the table might not be allowed at home, but cut yourself some slack when you’re on unfamiliar turf - especially if it’s the difference between harmony and bedlam.
-For babies, a crinkly book or car toy is ideal, for older kids we love these rewritable placemats from Super Petit or an easy-to-pack memory game or set of dominoes.
+For babies, a crinkly book or small toy is ideal, for older kids we love these pocket-sized roll-out activity boxes from Scrollino or an easy-to-pack memory game or set of dominoes.
 And if all else fails, we whip out the phone.
 Not ideal, but when the Christmas pud is calling, what you gonna do?

 9. Keep Calm & Carry On

 Hosts or fellow diners in restaurants might not be used to small and noisy companions at the table.
 But hey, it won’t kill them.
 Meet the odd frosty look or well-meaning but unhelpful intervention with an apologetic smile and carry on.
 Because - guess what? - babies and young kids can be demanding.
 It’s part of the deal.

 Sleeping Like Angels